TatjanaChernenko/TatjanaChernenko/README.md

 (*to be uploaded soon*)

 Forks:
+- [Whisper OpenAI](https://github.com/openai/whisper) - Robust Speech Recognition via Large-Scale Weak Supervision
+- [WhisperX Timestamps (& Diarization)](https://github.com/m-bain/whisperX) - Automatic Speech Recognition with Word-level Timestamps (& Diarization)
+- [Whisper real-time](https://github.com/TatjanaChernenko/whisper-stream) - real-time speech-to-text conversion with Whisper
+- [SpeechGPT](https://github.com/TatjanaChernenko/SpeechGPT) - detects microphone input and coverts it to text using Google's Speech Recognition API.
+It then opens ChatGPT and inputs the recognized text using selenium.
+It can be used with a wake word, and it can also use text to speech to repeat ChatGPT's answer to the query.
+- [Speaker Diarization Whisper](https://github.com/MahmoudAshraf97/whisper-diarization) - Whisper with with Speaker Diarization based on OpenAI Whisper
 - [Speech-to-Text-WaveNet](https://github.com/TatjanaChernenko/speech-to-text-wavenet): End-to-end sentence level English speech recognition based on DeepMind's WaveNet and tensorflow (forked from buriburisuri)
 - [Speech-to-text via Whisper and GPT-4](https://github.com/TatjanaChernenko/speech_to_text_with_whisper_to_GPT) - transcribe dictations to text using whisper, and then fixing the resulting transcriptions into usable text using gpt-4 (forked from MNoichl)
 - [TensorFlow Speech Recognition](https://github.com/TatjanaChernenko/AUDIO-PREOCESSING-AND-SPEECH-CLASSIFICATION) - audio processing and speech classification with Tensorflow - convolution neural networks (forked from harshel)